emcgeever-husky/ECON3916-Project-2/README.md

 ---

-## Running the Streamlit App Locally
+## Running the App Locally

 streamlit run app.py

-Requires `model.pkl` and `training_columns.json` in the project root.
-Run the notebook first if these are not present.
+Because model.pkl was too big to push to git, on the first run, the app trains the Random Forest from the dataset CSV and saves model.pkl automatically.
+All random operations use random_state=42.